Çemberlitaş Hamam: Later history

-During the Ottoman Empire, buildings like the Çemberlitaş Hamamı were constructed using stone and brick.
-Nonetheless, the Çemberlitaş Hamamı was affected by many fires during its lifetime, and the lack of an effective fire-fighting unit contributed to the damage done.
+During the Ottoman Empire, buildings like the Çemberlitaş Hamam were constructed using stone and brick.
+Nonetheless, the Çemberlitaş Hamam was affected by many fires during its lifetime, and the lack of an effective fire-fighting unit contributed to the damage done.
 In July 1660, a fire raged so intensely over two days that it left the hamam and the area around it so devastated that rent at the hamam had to be cut in half.
 Massive earthquakes in 1719, 1754, and 1766, along with a fire in 1782. resulted in extensive structural damage to the hamam.
 In February 1667–8, around 6% of the hamam's income was spent on water conduits and unspecified repairs.

 In 1768 an imperial decree prohibited further construction of hamams as they were causing a strain on fuel and water supplies.
 The focus then became on the renovation and preservation of existing hamams.
 In 1770, work was carried out on the inscription on the marble room dividers in the men's hot room, evidenced by inconsistencies in the calligraphy.
 Prior to March 1786, renovations were made to the water conduits outside Istanbul that supplied the hamam.
 Further renovations to the roof and interior and waterways of the hamam were carried out in 1790.
 In 1805 the lead covering of the domes and the water conduits were restored.

 The practice of double renting, or icareteyn, became popular in the 18th century and allowed people to invest capital in the hamam as a result of the fall in its revenue.
 By allowing renters to become co-owners, they were encouraged to invest money in renovations and restorations even after a fire or earthquake.
 This continued until 1829 when the hamam no longer needed outside financial help.

 During the Tanzimat Period (1839–1876), relatively little attention was paid to the bathhouses as priorities changed.
 Mustafa Resit Pasa, an urban planner who had travelled to Europe on diplomatic missions, admired European city planning and strove to recreate it in Istanbul.
-In 1868, he renovated the section of Divan Yolu near the Çemberlitaş Hamamı after a fire in 1865.
+In 1868, he renovated the section of Divan Yolu near the Çemberlitaş Hamam after a fire in 1865.

-Later sewers were installed, streets were widened and reoriented, which required the demolition of part of the Çemberlitaş Hamamı and its dome, forcing the closure of the women's section.
+Later sewers were installed, streets were widened and reoriented, which required the demolition of part of the Çemberlitaş Hamam and its dome, forcing the closure of the women's section.
 The street level surrounding the hamam rose so much that steps had to be built to allow entry to the men's söğüklük and broken off diagonally so that women could access the entrance to the women's iliklik.

 In May 1902, around 30,000 books that did not pass the censorship approval of the Hamidian regime were burned in the bathhouse, including both foreign authors such as Montesquieu or Rousseau as well as Turkish writers such as Namik Kemal or Ziya Pasha.